Tobacco Smoke Residue Can Become Airborne Again Indoors

 The findings could lead to further research on thirdhand smoke exposure from e-cigarettes.
 They don't contain many of the toxic chemicals produced by combustible cigarettes, but do contain nicotine, which can become airborne.

-DeCarlo hopes to do future studies on the impact both of vaping and of thirdhand smoke uptake in the home, where the ventilations systems are different than the ones used in commercial and office buildings.
+DeCarlo hopes to do future studies on the impact both of vaping and of thirdhand smoke uptake in the home, where the ventilation systems are different than the ones used in commercial and office buildings.

 "Certainly I think this [study] needs to be considered when we think about how we are keeping our nonsmoking spaces as smoke-free as possible," he says.
 "How exactly it's combatted I think is going to be up for debate."